PaulaSawczuk/GroupProject-UGT-FEAS/README.md

 The system ensures compatibility by transforming all column names to lowercase before processing, allowing users to enter column names in any case format while maintaining the tool's functionality.

-The below image shows two different annotation file formats but both recognised and accepted by EnStrap.int.
+The below image shows two different annotation file formats, however both are recognised and accepted by EnStrap.int.

 ![ExpressionFile.png](https://github.com/PaulaSawczuk/GroupProject-UGT-FEAS/blob/main/kegg_pathway/src/assets/READMEFile_Images/AnnotationFile.png)
-*Fig. 1b.
+*Fig. 2.
 Shows two different annotation file formats.*

 ## The Pathway Visualisation

-The pathway visualization was developed using GoJS library, which provides powerful diagramming capabilities for complex biochemical networks.
-The figure below illustrates a representative example of the pathway visualization interface with its key elements.
+The pathway visualisation was developed using GoJS library, which provides powerful diagram creation capabilities for complex biochemical networks.
+The figure below illustrates a representative example of the pathway visualisation interface with its key elements.

 ![Visualisation_Image](https://github.com/PaulaSawczuk/GroupProject-UGT-FEAS/blob/main/kegg_pathway/src/assets/READMEFile_Images/Visualisation_Image.png)
+*Fig. 3.
+Shows example of pathway elements*
 ### Visualisation Features

-**Linked Pathway:** Represented by the light blue rectangular box labeled (**A**), this element serves as a gateway to another pathway visualization.
-Clicking on this interactive element allows users to navigate to related metabolic pathways, facilitating comprehensive exploration of interconnected biochemical processes as below in [Display Interaction](#5-display-interaction).
+**Linked Pathway:** Represented by the light blue rectangular box labeled (**A**), this element serves as a gateway to another pathway visualisation.
+Clicking on this interactive element opens a pop-out window which contains information about the pathway but also allows users to navigate to related metabolic pathways, facilitating comprehensive exploration of interconnected biochemical processes as below in [Display Interaction](#5-display-interaction).

-**Enzyme:** Depicted by rectangular boxes such as the one labeled (**D**), enzymes are color-coded to reflect differential gene expression levels.
-The color spectrum transitions from blue (**J**) to red (**B**), indicating varying degrees of expression.
+**Enzyme:** Depicted by rectangular boxes such as the one labeled (**D**), enzymes are colour-coded to reflect differential gene expression levels.
+The colour spectrum transitions from blue (**J**) to red (**B**), indicating varying degrees of expression.
 Gray enzymes (**D**) signify neutral expression levels, indicating no significant change in gene activity.
-The legend (**F**) in the bottom corner provides a complete reference for interpreting these color variations.
+The legend (**F**) in the bottom corner provides a complete reference for interpreting these colour variations.

 **Compound:** Illustrated by gray circles (**C**), these elements represent metabolites or chemical compounds that participate in the biochemical reactions within the pathway.

 **Directionality:** The flow and reversibility of reactions are indicated by arrows (**G**) and (**H**) along with distinctive line styles.
 Reversible reactions are represented by segmented lines, while irreversible reactions are depicted with solid straight lines.
-These directional indicators convey crucial information through both their color and size.
-The color reflects the differential expression of the associated genes, while the arrow size corresponds to the relative log2fold change magnitude of that particular pathway segment.
-As evidenced by arrows (**G**) and (**H**), both color intensity and arrow dimensions vary to represent different expression levels and fold changes between conditions.
+These directional indicators convey crucial information through both their colour and size.
+The colour reflects the differential expression of the associated genes, while the arrow size corresponds to the relative log2fold change magnitude of that particular pathway segment.
+As evidenced by arrows (**G**) and (**H**), both colour intensity and arrow dimensions vary to represent different expression levels and fold changes between conditions.

 **Pathway Magnifier:** The users can zoom in if they click on the **+** or out if they on the **-** sign.
-The feature labeled (**I**) functions as a navigation aid, allowing users to view the specific regions of interest within the pathway visualization.
+The feature labeled (**I**) functions as a navigation aid, allowing users to view the specific regions of interest within the pathway visualisation.
 This feature enhances the examination of complex pathway sections by providing detailed views of selected areas.

 ## Navigating EnStrap.int

 ### Welcome Page

 ![Welcome Page](https://github.com/PaulaSawczuk/GroupProject-UGT-FEAS/blob/main/kegg_pathway/src/assets/READMEFile_Images/Welcome_Page.png)

-*Fig. 2.
+*Fig. 4.
 Users welcome page.*

 The welcome page is the first screen users will see when they launch the EnStrap.int application.

-- Clicking "Get Started" button (**A**) navigates to the Upload Page, where users can submit their data (expression and annotation files).
+- Clicking "Get Started" button (**A**) navigates to the Upload Page, where users can upload their data (expression and annotation files).
-- Clicking "Open Project" button (**C**) opens a project assuming it was saved earlier on.
+- Clicking "Open Project" button (**C**) allows the user to open a project that was saved earlier on.
-- The "Guide" Button (**B**) opens the User Guide, providing an overview of EnStrap.int’s features and how to use them effectively.
+- The "Guide" Button (**B**) opens the User Guide, which provides an overview of EnStrap.int’s features and how to use them.

 ### Guide Section

 ![Guide Page](https://github.com/PaulaSawczuk/GroupProject-UGT-FEAS/blob/main/kegg_pathway/src/assets/Guide_page.png)

-*Fig. 3.
+*Fig. 5.
 Users guide page.*

 The guide provides detailed instructions on how to use the key features of EnStrap.Int, which includes:

 - File Upload
 - Customisation and Search
 - Interaction Display
+- Adding Files
-- Adding Files and Exporting Pathways
+- Exporting Pathways
+- Opening, Saving and Starting a Project
 - Time Series Analysis
 - Side bar and Pathway Information

-Clicking "Get Started" button (**C**) in (**Fig. 3**) will take you to the File Upload page, just like "Get Started" Button (**A**) in (**Fig. 2**).
+Clicking "Get Started" button (**C**) in (**Fig. 5**) will take you to the File Upload page, just like "Get Started" Button (**A**) in (**Fig. 4**).

 #### 1. File Upload

 ![Upload Image1](https://github.com/PaulaSawczuk/GroupProject-UGT-FEAS/blob/main/kegg_pathway/src/assets/READMEFile_Images/Upload_Image1.png)

-*Fig. 4a.
+*Fig. 6a.
 Initial file upload page.*

-This is where the user uploads the data files:
+This page allows the user to upload the data files:

 ##### **Upload Users Files**
 Click "Upload" button (**A**), as previously described in the [EnStrap.int Test Data and File Format Requirements](#enstrapint-test-data-and-file-format-requirements) section, the user must upload at least one expression file and one annotation file to proceed.
-Clicking "Open Project" button (**D**) will open an already saved project, just like "Open Project" Button (**C**) in (**Fig. 2**).
+Clicking "Open Project" button (**D**) will open an already saved project, just like "Open Project" Button (**C**) in (**Fig. 4**).

 ##### **Access Upload Instructions**
 In case the user is unsure about the type of files to upload, click the information icon (**B**) at the top-right corner for guidance.
-In addition, at the bottom of the "Upload Files" (**A**) button, there is description of what files the user is supposed to load and an indication of whether the files are loaded.
+In addition, at the bottom of the "Upload Files" (**A**) button, there is a description of what files the user is supposed to load and an indication of whether the files were loaded or not.

 ![Upload Image2](https://github.com/PaulaSawczuk/GroupProject-UGT-FEAS/blob/main/kegg_pathway/src/assets/READMEFile_Images/Upload_Image2.png)

-*Fig. 4b.
+*Fig. 6b.
 Managing Uploaded Files and Configuring Options.*

 ##### **Manage Uploaded Files**
-After uploading the files, they will appear as "Annotation Files" and "Expression Files".
-If the user has uploaded multiple time-series expression files they can be ordered by dragging and dropping.
+After uploading the files, they will be separated into "Annotation Files" and "Expression Files" lists depending on the file type.
+If the user has uploaded multiple time-series expression files they can be ordered by drag and drop option.
-Just as in [File Upload](#1-file-upload) there is a description on top of the page labelled (**D**) which tells the users what files they have uploaded, if a certain file is missing it will show a **X***.
+Just as in [File Upload](#1-file-upload) there is a description on top of the page labelled (**D**) which tells the users what files they have uploaded, if a certain file is missing it will show a **X not uploaded***.

 - To remove a file, click the **X** button (**C**) next to it.
 - To add more files, simply click the "Upload Files" button again.